CodeYourFuture/CYF-Signposts/content/posts/laptop-loan.md

 This is a loan only; you should return the laptop when you get a job in tech after completing the course.
 If you leave the course, you need to return the laptop to CYF.

+The laptop is free of charge.

-After your request has been reviewed, you will receive an agreement to sign via email.
-Once signed, a staff member in your region will be in touch with the next steps.
+After you have completed the form, you will get an email with a loan agreement to sign.
+Once signed, a CYF member in your region will be in touch with the next steps.